opensafely-core/ehrql/docs/includes/generated_docs/language__date_arithmetic.md

   <a class="headerlink" href="#DateDifference.weeks" title="Permanent link">🔗</a>
 </div>
 <div markdown="block" class="indent">
-The value of the date difference in whole weeks (can be positive or negative)
+The value of the date difference in whole weeks (can be positive or negative).
 </div>

 <div class="attr-heading" id="DateDifference.months">